-Staff Analysis: Pursuant to Rule 25-30.433(1), Florida Administrative Code (F.A.C), the Commission determines the overall quality of service provided by a Utility by evaluating three separate components of operations.
+Pursuant to Rule 25-30.433(1), Florida Administrative Code (F.A.C), we determine the overall quality of service provided by a Utility by evaluating three separate components of operations.
 These components include the quality of the Utility's product, the operational condition of the Utility's plant and facilities, and the Utility's attempt to address customer satisfaction.
-Comments or complaints received by the Commission from customers are reviewed, and the Utility's current compliance with the Department of Environmental Protection (DEP) is also considered.
+Comments or complaints received by this Commission from customers are reviewed, and the Utility's current compliance with the Department of Environmental Protection (DEP) is also considered.